Table of Contents

 Top management Buy in: This is one of the key challenges for getting acceptance for the use of Business Analytics in an organisation.
 While some form of Business Intelligence maybe already in use, there tends to be a level of discomfort amongst the top echelons of companies to wholly embrace Business Analytics to drive decision making.
 A case needs to be made for the efficiency and speed that Business Analytics helps organisations achieve.

-Poor Communication between departments: If the communication and cooperation between departments is negligible or poor, the entire initiative to use Business Analytics for evaluation will end up being a non-starter.
+Poor communication between departments: If the communication and cooperation between departments is negligible or poor, the entire initiative to use Business Analytics for evaluation will end up being a non-starter.
 For the success of implementing a Business Analytics strategy all parties, whether IT or non IT personnel need to be on the same page.
 Any failure or inability to do so would doom the implementation of a Business Analytics based initiative.

 Dedication Missing: Often times as is the case with the marketing end of any product, miracles are promised and this is not always the case.
-Additionally Business Analytics as a tool does not come cheap and this can sometimes be the first stumbling block for many organisations.
-Another concern with implementing Business Analytics, however is that the product is presented as a solution that is easy to implement.
+Additionally Business Analytics as a tool does not come cheap and this can sometimes be the first stumbling block for many organizations.
+Another concern with implementing Business Analytics, however, is that the product is presented as a solution that is easy to implement.

 Something that needs to be kept in mind, is that Analytical models develop over a period of time.
-It is important that the teams are sensitised and made aware of the time it takes to actually start getting accurate predictions.
+It is important that the teams are sensitized and made aware of the time it takes to actually start getting accurate predictions.
 This initial stage in the implementation of Business Analytics is very crucial and any lack of interest and belief in the system could stop the initiative dead in its tracks with departments refusing to use and or believe the models developing.
-So in the initial stage of implementation it is important to have everyone on board to see a 100% success rate eventually.
+So in the initial stage of implementation, it is important to have everyone on board to see a 100% success rate eventually.

 Quality of Data Available: Most often Business Analytics fail due to the fact that the quality of data available is poor.
-So to avoid this from happening it is important to evaluate the organisations existing infrastructure’s ability to support new data sources.
+So to avoid this from happening it is important to evaluate the organizations existing infrastructure’s ability to support new data sources.
 Also it is important to when starting the initiative to build in a leeway on time.
-This would be to help collect new data and analyse it.
+This would be to help collect new data and analyze it.